Installation¶

 Install XLTable¶

-Copy XLTable distribution zip to the server:
+Copy the XLTable distribution zip and the installer to the server:

 bash install_xltable.sh